Researchers

 Registry Research

 The Registry was initially established as part of a PhD project.
-This thesis has now been submitted but this valuable project will continue as part of our efforts to help improve our understanding of genetic heart disease in Australia.
+This thesis has now been submitted but this valuable project has continued as part of our efforts to help improve our understanding of genetic heart disease in Australia.

 Specifically, the aims of the Registry are: